mjruhman/Final_Project_SoC/README.md

-FPGA SoC Ultrasonic Radar Project
+SoC Ultrasonic Radar Project

-This project implements a System-on-Chip (SoC) on the Nexys4 DDR board to create an ultrasonic radar system.
+This project implements a SoC on the Nexys4 DDR board to create an ultrasonic radar system.

-A hardware core (hc_sr04_core) was created to handle the precise microsecond timing required for the ultrasonic sensor trigger and echo pulse measurement, offloading this task from the CPU.
+A hardware core (hc_sr04_core) was created to handle the timing required for the ultrasonic sensor trigger and echo pulse measurement.

 PWM-based control to sweep the servo motor back and forth.